senserf/picos/README.txt

     Using a receive buffer in rfmodule, instead of recycling the internal "Packet" buffer.
 The way it was, the plugin could modify the internal copy of the packet confusing receivers at other nodes.

+R080330A:

+    Changed (and debugged) the handling of the so-called pin (pulse) monitor, aka counter and notifier.
+Read section 6.6 from the manual (version 0.65).